linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 - '[Anamika: How to Deploy Appsmith on Private Instance Using Docker](https://dev.to/noviicee/how-to-deploy-appsmith-on-private-instance-using-docker-eig)'
 ---

 [Appsmith](https://www.appsmith.com/) is an open-source framework for developing internal applications.
-With Appsmith, developers can quickly develop complex applications using drag-and-drop widgets for application design and JavaScript for application logic.
+With Appsmith, developers can quickly develop complex applications using drag-and-drop widgets for user-interface design and JavaScript for application logic.
 And Appsmith simplifies the processing of connecting your application to a wide range of data sources, from REST APIs to databases directly.

 Learn in this tutorial how to get started with Appsmith, deploying your own self-hosted instance with Docker.
 Over the course of this tutorial, see also how to start configuring, using, and managing your Appsmith instance to get the most out of it.